ryanburnette/scroll-to-by-speed/README.md

 });
 ```

-Scrolls the entire window by default.
-To scroll within another scrollable element (e.g., a div set to overflow auto), specify the context as either a selector string or a jQuery object.
+The default scrolling context is the entire window.
+To scroll within another scrollable element specify the context as either a selector string or a jQuery object.

 ```javascript
 $('#element').scrollToBySpeed({